Electrical incidents in the rural industry have often involved contact between machinery or irrigation pipes with overhead powerlines.

 Before excavation work starts:

 - Obtain current information about any underground essential services at or near where excavation work is to be done.
-For example by using a service such as Dial Before You Dig* by dialling 1100.
+For example by using a service such as Before You Dig Australia* by visiting byda.com.au.
 They provide advice about underground services including electrical cables.

 - Use advice about underground electrical cables such as location, type, depth and work restrictions to develop safe work practices.